tmbuza/iMAP/README.md

 <hr><hr><br>

-### Sequence Processing and Classification with QIIME2
+# QIIME2: Sequence Processing and Classification
 * Requires a QIIME2 trained classifer.
 * You can train your own classifier using the [q2-feature-classifier](https://github.com/qiime2/q2-feature-classifier).
 * Classifier: Naive Bayes classifiers trained on GreenGenes database with 99% OTUs.